mrhunsaker/Image-Description-Toolkit/docs/BLOG_POST_V2.md

 # 2. Install Ollama and a vision model
 ollama pull llava:7b

+# 3. Test models to find the best fit (recommended)
+python comprehensive_test.py path/to/sample/images/

-# 3. Process your first media collection
+# 4. Process your first media collection with optimal settings
 python workflow.py path/to/your/media/

-# 4. Check the results in the timestamped output directory!
+# 5. Check the results in the timestamped output directory!
 ```

 ### For Existing Users
 You don't need to change anything!
 Your existing workflows continue to work, but you can now take advantage of:
 - **Automated processing** with the new workflow system
+- **Advanced model testing** to find optimal AI models for your specific images
 - **Better organization** with structured output directories
 - **Enhanced logging** for better tracking and debugging
 - **Mixed media support** for videos and HEIC photos
+- **Interactive visual reports** for comparing model performance

 ## 🌟 What This Means for Media Management

 ImageDescriber 2.0 represents a significant leap in automated media processing:

 1. **Unified Processing** - Handle any media type with one command
+2. **Intelligent Model Selection** - Data-driven AI model optimization for your specific images
-2. **Professional Organization** - Never lose track of processing results
+3. **Professional Organization** - Never lose track of processing results
-3. **Scalable Automation** - Process thousands of files effortlessly
+4. **Scalable Automation** - Process thousands of files effortlessly
-4. **Complete Flexibility** - Use automation or individual tools as needed
+5. **Complete Flexibility** - Use automation or individual tools as needed
+6. **Visual Analytics** - Interactive reports for model comparison and quality assessment
-5. **Future-Ready** - Extensible architecture for new capabilities
+7. **Future-Ready** - Extensible architecture for new capabilities

 ## 🔮 Looking Ahead